microsoftgraph/msgraph-sdk-powershell/src/Bookings/Bookings/docs/v1.0-beta/New-MgBookingBusinessStaffMember.md

 # New-MgBookingBusinessStaffMember

 ## SYNOPSIS
-Create a new staff member in the specified bookingBusiness.
+Create new navigation property to staffMembers for bookingBusinesses

 ## SYNTAX